better-dem/better-dem.github.io/_posts/2017-01-17-Nonpartisanship-Policy.md

 title: Nonpartisanship Policy
 ---

-Some of this document was borrowed from the Brookings Institute’s nonpartisanship policy document, [here](https://www.brookings.edu/wp-content/uploads/2016/07/Nonpartisanship-Policy.pdf).

 ## Article I - Summary
 Better Democracy Network (BDN) is a nonpartisan organization, and does not participate in partisan political activity.
 Here are some key points from BDN’s Nonpartisanship policy:
 <ul>